-NPR reported that the effectiveness of cheap fakes has, for the most part, kept deep fakes out of the 2020 presidential election.
-2 Who needs to spend money on AI when basic photoshopping will do?
+NPR reported that the effectiveness of cheap fakes, for the most part, kept deep fakes out of the 2020 presidential election.2 Who needs to spend money on AI when basic photoshopping will do?
 Unlike deep fakes, cheap fakes are common.
 In August 2020, a video of Nancy Pelosi was slowed down to make it appear like she was intoxicated.
 A video with the same claim went viral in May 2019.
-The post originated on TikTok and was posted to YouTube, Facebook, and Twitter.
+The 2019 post originated on TikTok and was posted to YouTube, Facebook, and Twitter.
 Facebook did not remove the post, but the other three platforms did.
 3

 Civil society response refers to actions taken by members or groups of civil society in an attempt to mitigate a campaign's harms or spread.
 Civil society response is a Casebook value under the "Mitigation" variable in the code book.

-Exposing false claims, or impersonation attempts, by the groups or individuals who are targets of manipulation campaigns.
+When groups or individuals who are targets of manipulation campaigns expose impersonation attempts or false claims made about them.
 These community-driven debunkings play out visibly on social media, and do not always receive press attention or acknowledgement.

-Community moderation is the "cleaning up" of the site by users.
-It involves flagging, closing, commenting, editing, and sometimes deleting posts that violate Terms of Service and community standards.
+Community moderation is the "cleaning up" of a social media site by users.
+It involves flagging, closing, commenting, editing, and sometimes deleting posts that violate terms of service and community standards.

 Individuals or groups that actively propagate unfounded or unverified narratives and frames.
-This often includes speculation, unsubstantiated claims, and explanations predicated on secretive and powerful actors scheming with malicious intent.
-Conspiracist is a Casebook value under the "Attribution" variable in the code book.
+Conspiracy techniques often include speculation, unsubstantiated claims, and explanations predicated on secretive and powerful actors scheming with malicious intent.
+Conspiracists are a Casebook value under the "Attribution" variable in the code book.

 Content removal is the act of platforms taking down specific pieces of content, like videos, tweets, posts, etc. The platform's terms of service are often a guideline for what can be removed, though these are rarely enforced uniformly or consistently.
 Content removal is a Casebook value under the "Mitigation" variable in the code book.

-A term coined by Facebook to describe the use of multiple Facebook or Instagram assets, working in concert to misrepresent themselves, artificially boost the popularity of content, or engage in behaviors designed to enable other violations under their Community Standards, and where the use of fake accounts is central to the operation.
+A term coined by Facebook to describe the use of multiple Facebook or Instagram assets working in concert to misrepresent themselves, artificially boost the popularity of content, or engage in behaviors designed to enable other violations under the platform's community standards, and where the use of fake accounts is central to the operation.